junxit/us-congress-bills-109/metadata.md

 - 2006-03-16 — Placed on the Union Calendar, Calendar No. 215.
 - 2006-03-16 — Reported by the Committee on Judiciary.
 H. Rept.
 109-395.
 - 2006-03-16 — Reported by the Committee on Judiciary.
 H. Rept.
 109-395.
+- 2006-04-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-04-25 — Considered as unfinished business. (consideration: CR H1704-1705)
+- 2006-04-25 — Considered under suspension of the rules. (consideration: CR H1690-1694)
+- 2006-04-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4709.
+- 2006-04-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-04-25 — Mr. Sensenbrenner moved to suspend the rules and pass the bill, as amended.
+- 2006-04-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 101). (text: CR H1690-1691)
+- 2006-04-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 409 - 0 (Roll no. 101).(text: CR H1690-1691)